 Blue Badge - Your Eligibility

-Your eligibility for a Blue Badge for disabled parking is largely linked to any benefits you might receive and / or your medical diagnosis.
+Your eligibility for a Blue Badge for disabled parking is primarily linked to any benefits you might receive and/or your medical diagnosis.